jenskobler/Overview_Public/README.md

 # Overview of public repositories

-This repository/README contains a complete overview of the public repositories of the professional GitHub profile of Jens Kobler.
+This repository/README contains a complete overview of the public repositories.

 All public repositories of this account are categorized and stated here.

 ## Machine Learning